Vulnerability Management

 As described in the secure development document, we implement a number of security checks into the development process in order to prevent vulnerabilities from being introduced to our systems and software.
 Some of the tooling we use to implement these checks are:

-- Software composition analysis - We use Prismacloud Compute (formerly Twistlock) in our CI/CD pipelines to identify vulnerabilities in open-source or third-party software packages used in our applications.
-The scanner checks all dependencies against a vulnerability database and will block builds if any vulnerabilities exist that have not be addresses according to our resolution timelines (listed below).
+- Software composition analysis - We use GitHub Advanced Security Dependency Review in our CI/CD pipelines to identify vulnerabilities in open-source or third-party software packages used in our applications.
+The scanner checks all dependencies against a vulnerability database and will block builds if any vulnerabilities exist.
+We also continually monitor our established dependencies using Dependabot.

-- Static code analysis - We use Sonarcloud in our CI/CD pipelines to perform static code analysis which flags code vulnerabilities and security hot-spots in addition to code quality checks.
-Quality gates have been established which require all security hot-spots to be reviewed and an 'A' security rating before allowing a build to succeed.
+- Static code analysis - We use CodeQL in our CI/CD pipelines to perform static code analysis which flags code vulnerabilities and security hot-spots in addition to code quality checks.
+Quality gates have been established which require all security hot-spots to be reviewed before allowing a build to succeed.

 By integrating all of these tools into our CI/CD pipelines, we significantly reduce the likelihood of service being deployed with new vulnerabilities present.